RETREATS

 INCLUDED:

-• Light snacks, refreshments including teas, coffee, water, and fruit daily
+• Snacks, refreshments including teas, coffee, water, and fruit daily

-• Daily afternoon Practices which will be a mix of technique/alignment workshops, chanting, breathing, silence/meditation practice, stories, music, etc.
+• Daily afternoon practices: expect a mix of technique/alignment workshops, chanting, breathing, silence/meditation practice, stories, music, etc.)

 NOT INCLUDED:

-• airfare and transportation cost to retreat location (I am happy to assist booking a private transfer for you!)
+• airfare and transportation cost to/from retreat location (I am happy to assist booking transfers for you!)

 • cost for lunch, excursions, rental cars, alcohol, etc.